Netflix-Skunkworks/stethoscope-app/README.md

 ### Local device checks and instructions

-The app is build with a default policy, which specifies recommended OS versions and security settings: disk encryption, screensaver password, no remote login, etc. When you open the app, it will run the osquery device queries, evaluate the results against the policy, and show instructions for any recommended actions.
+The app is built with a default policy, which specifies recommended OS versions and security settings: disk encryption, screensaver password, no remote login, etc. When you open the app, it will run the osquery device queries, evaluate the results against the policy, and show instructions for any recommended actions.

 This will work as a standalone checklist, without needing to report any data to a central server.
 In fact, it doesn’t even require internet connectivity.